mhamrah/grpc-example/README.md

 Generate the required protobuf files with `make protogen`.
 This will run the `protoc` command in the `namely/protoc-all` docker container.

+You can use docker-compose to run the client, server and gateway container locally.
+This dockr compose file also creates a default network of `grpc-example` you can later attach too for running `namely/grpc-cli` commands.

-You can run `make build` to build docker containers for the gateway, client and server.
+You can run with vanilla docker by running `make build` to build docker containers for the gateway, client and server.

 Alternatively run `make deps` to install govendor and sync package dependencies.